-This highly engaging show, the world’s first audio narcoserie, was written by Spanish novelist Arturo Pérez-Reverte, author of La Reina del Sur, and directed by Mexican writer and producer Guillermo Arriaga, known for movies like Amores Perros.
+This highly engaging show, the world’s first audio narcoserie, was written by Spanish novelist Arturo Pérez-Reverte, author of La Reina del Sur.
+The director was Mexican writer and producer Guillermo Arriaga, known for movies like Amores Perros.

-Despite its intense nature, the podcast includes many funny moments as its main character, a timid philosophy professor from Madrid, struggles to decipher northern Mexican narco slang.
+Despite its intense nature, the podcast includes many funny moments.
+It’s hilarious to hear the main character, a timid philosophy professor from Madrid, struggle to decipher northern Mexican narco slang.

 Accent: European Spanish

 Interesting insights into Spanish culture.
-Episodes are nice and short at only 5-15 minutes.
+Episodes are nice and short at 5-15 minutes.
 The hosts often speak quickly, so a second listen may be worthwhile to increase comprehension.

-Another quality offering from Spain’s Podium Podcast (I am slowly working my way through their extensive catalog!).
+Another quality offering from Spain’s Podium Podcast.
+I am slowly working my way through their extensive catalog!

 Many thanks to NoManches from The Language Learners Forum for the recommendation.